 Cost of the “removable” full mouth dental implant procedure

 The TeethXpress (or All-on-4) procedure will usually cost between $20,000 and $30,000 per upper or lower jaw.
-The price can vary given a few different reasons including whether premium dental implants are being used and the quality of materials that you and your dentist choose for the teeth that are attached to the implants.
+The price can vary given a few different reasons including whether premium dental implants are being used.
+The design of dental laboratory materials that you and your dentist choose for the teeth that are attached to the implants is another factor.

 Cost of the “crown and bridge” full mouth dental implant procedure